 Whereas the transition effects are limited to a single event per slide, animations can be applied to every object on a slide - including titles and other text boxes.
 Many objects can even have animation applied to different components, for example each shape in a SmartArt graphic, each paragraph in a text box and each column in a chart.
 Animations can be applied to three separate 'events' for each object:

 Entrance - how the object arrives on the slide

-Emphasis - an effect to focus attention on an object while it is visible
+Emphasis - an effect to focus attention on an object while it is visible choose Animation Styles or Add Animation from the Animations toolbar.

 Exit - how the object disappears from the slide